|

 Dill

-Dill is known to improve the health of cauliflower plants.
+Dill plants are known to improve the health of cauliflower plants.

 This powerfully scented herb can help repel cabbage moths, worms, and cabbage loopers that can all attack and feed on cauliflower plants.